gregmsanderson/fly-live-beats/docs/6-aws-create-an-image.md

 You should see "Login Succeeded".

-2. Next we need to build an imaage.
+2. Next we need to build an image.
 If you tried running a local container earlier in the guide, you may already have one.
 But let's ensure that we have a new one (tagged latest).

 **Note:** The original Live Beats app includes some code specific to deployment on Fly.io.
 If you have not made the changes to support deploying it elsewhere, please do so before building the image.